awslabs/Agent-EvalKit/templates/commands/implement.md

 ## Quality Checklist

+- [ ] Prerequisites validated (tracing enabled, test cases available)
-- [ ] All tasks from evaluation design are completed
+- [ ] All core evaluation tasks from design are completed
 - [ ] Agent integration uses real agent (no simulation)
 - [ ] Evaluation metrics are computed from actual execution
+- [ ] Tracing integration works with evaluation pipeline
+- [ ] Test cases are properly loaded and executed
 - [ ] Error handling is robust and informative
 - [ ] Configuration is externalized in `config.yaml`
 - [ ] Results are stored in `results/` directory